 Diane Katzenberg Braun

-Ms. Braun was the long time assistant to renowned mezzo soprano D’Anna Fortunato, in her studio at the New England Conservatory, coaching and accompanying students in their performances.
-The summer of 2008 found her performing at Boston’s Faneuil Hall in a four part American Song Series with soprano Sarah Cossaboon.
+Ms. Braun was the long time assistant to renowned mezzo soprano D’Anna Fortunato in her studio at the New England Conservatory, coaching and accompanying students in their performances.
 Collaborating with talented young players at the Walnut Hill School in Natick, Massachusetts, at the New England Conservatory, with Project Step in Boston, with Lowell House Opera singers, with Harvard University instrumentalists, she has partnered with a large assortment of instrumentalists, from brass to winds to strings.
-Ms. Braun has premiered works of Boston composers Curtis Hughes, Howard Frazin, Thomas Oboe Lee and soon Stephanie Ann Boyd.
-Diane Braun is conversant in French and Italian, and continues to study German.
+Ms. Braun has premiered works of Boston composers Curtis Hughes, Howard Frazin, Thomas Oboe Lee and Stephanie Ann Boyd.
+She is a current staff collaborative pianist at the New England Conservatory., performing a wide range of repertoire from winds to brass to strings.

-With Music Street Ms. Braun aims to bring the joy and innovation of unique musical programs into focus as a means of connecting to audiences in the many venues where they perform.
-All Music Street musicians are award winning graduates of Boston's New England Conservatory.
+With Music Street Ms. Braun aims to share the joy and innovation of unique musical programs as a means of connecting to audiences in the many venues where they perform.
+All Music Street musicians are award winning graduates of Boston's New England Conservatory and have national and international performing careers..

 Diane K. Braun